πŸ›ž Trail Mod Guide

 4. Portable air compressor

-5. Gloves (this is not optional — recovery gear will shred bare hands)
+5. Gloves (recovery gear will shred bare hands)

 Kinetic Rope vs. Static Strap